 Our work is complementary to previous studies of turbulence in Virgo since it focuses on the hot phase of the ICM at larger scales and up to $R_\mathrm{vir}$.
-For instance, \citet{li2020direct} computed the VSF of $H\alpha$ filaments, so the cold phase of the ICM, using optical MUSE data and \cite{2018ApJ...865...53Zhuravleva} analysed X-ray surface brightness fluctuations with Chandra.
-Both these studies focus on the core of Virgo; we thus cannot directly compare their works to ours. \\
+For instance, \citet{li2020direct} computed the VSF of $H\alpha$ filaments, i.e. the cold phase of the ICM, using optical MUSE data, and \cite{2018ApJ...865...53Zhuravleva} analysed X-ray surface brightness fluctuations with Chandra.
+Both these studies focused on the core of Virgo; we thus cannot directly compare their works to ours. \\

 Recently, \citet{gatuzz2023measuring} computed the VSF of the ICM of the Virgo cluster from XMM-Newton observations.
 However, in their study, they computed the VSF at much smaller scales because the observation was centred on the core of Virgo to obtain a sufficiently high signal-to-noise ratio.
-They computed the VSF in the [3,180]~kpc range, observing a flattening at $\sim$15~kpc scale, which they consider as a possible driving scale, and a slope of roughly $2/3$ at smaller separations.
-Given that we compute the VSF at scales larger than 22~kpc and consider the range of validity to be [100,4000]~kpc, we can hardly compare our results to theirs.
-Still, it might be worth noting that we observe a similar $2/3$ slope in the [100,600]~kpc range and that, given we observe a potential injection scale at about 600~kpc, we would rather expect a dissipation scale below 20~kpc than another injection scale of the hot phase of the ICM.\\
+They computed the VSF in the [3,180]~kpc range, observing a flattening on an $\sim$15~kpc scale, which they consider as a possible driving scale, and a slope of roughly $2/3$ at smaller separations.
+Given that we computed the VSF on scales larger than 22~kpc and considered the range of validity to be [100,4000]~kpc, we can hardly compare our results to theirs.
+Still, it might be worth noting that we observe a similar $2/3$ slope in the [100,600]~kpc range and that, given that we observe a potential injection scale at about 600~kpc, we would rather expect a dissipation scale below 20~kpc than another injection scale of the hot phase of the ICM.\\